ministryofjustice/use-of-force/README.md

 There is a reviewer user who will additionally be able to see all incidents on their current caseload:
 username: `UOF_REVIEWER_USER`, password: `password123456`

+You can log in as a use of force coordinator in the sample data with the user who will additionally be able to add or delete staff and remove reports:
+username: `UOF_COORDINATOR_USER` password:`password123456`

 Once the use of force app has started, there are multiple ways to access the app.